FBergeron/FeedNotifier/readme.txt

 This should be done automatically by setup.py.

-To build the application and the installer:
+To build the application and the installer, first:

+Copy the Microsoft.VC90.CRT\MSVCP90.dll into the application directory.

+Then:

 clean.bat
 build.bat